pbrisbin/dotfiles/README.md

 $ exit
 ```

-## Structure

-Files which make sense across all of my machines (screen, git, etc) are
-kept directly at top-level.
-Files which should only be installed on
-certain machines are kept in the appropriate tag subdirectories.
-The
+All dotfiles are kept in tag-specific directories.
+Host-specific rcrc
-host-specific `rcrc` files then dictate which tags are used where.
+files then dictate which machines get which tags.